-Plants and flowers beautify our lives and property, but the potential for harm is always present even among the most common household varieties.
+There’s nothing that will make your heart skip a beat quicker than finding a child or pet munching on a toxic plant.
+While plants and flowers beautify our lives and property, the potential for harm is always present, even among the most common household varieties.
 So it’s important to know the plants that are harmful to humans.

-Adults are responsible for teaching children to respect plants and wildlife, including the foliage that grows in one’s own back yard.
+Adults are responsible for teaching children to respect plants and wildlife, including the foliage that grows in their own backyard.
+There are some plants you might not want to keep on your property or in your home if you have curious little ones.
 Here are twelve common plants that threaten human health.

 Woody vines or shrubs native to the United States, these three plants can each cause a nasty rash from the potent component urushiol oil.

-Burning the plants for disposal only releases toxins into the air, causing problems for anyone that comes in contact with the smoke.
+Burning the plants for disposal only releases toxins into the air, causing problems for anyone who comes in contact with the smoke.
+Inhaling these toxins can be detrimental to the lungs, even lethal.

 If you decide to remove it yourself, make sure you take precautions: cover every part of your body.
 Use long sleeves and long pants, and make sure you use a pair of long gloves that will not leave any part of your hands/arms exposed.
 Here’s how to safely remove poison ivy from your yard.